Student in computer class looking at her desktop monitor

 1

-Evaluate the functions of engineering management such as planning, organizing, leading, and controlling projects.
+Describe and communicate the functions of Engineering Management such as planning, organizing, leading, and controlling projects.

 2

-Design strategic plans to improve the overall efficiency and effectiveness by incorporating value chain based methodologies to engineering processes.
+Collaboratively design strategic plans to improve the overall efficiency and effectiveness by incorporating value chain-based methodologies to engineering processes.

 3